Mike Kochel

-Michael Joseph Kochel (March 6, 1916 – September 18, 1994) was a professional American football guard in the National Football League.
+Michael Joseph Kochel (March 6, 1916 – September 18, 1994) was a professional American football guard in the National Football League (NFL).
+He was drafted in the 19th round of the 1939 NFL Draft.
 He played one season for the Chicago Cardinals (1939).

 One of the Seven Blocks of Granite for the Fordham Rams football team, Kochel was inducted into the school's hall of fame in 1975.